tw3/ngx-friends/README.md

 1. `npm start`
 1. Navigate to http://localhost:4200/.

 Once the app is loaded you will see the New User Details form.
-Enter in the name, age, weight, and friends for the user and click the Add User button.
+Enter in the Name, Age, Weight, and Friends for the user and click the Add User button.

 A series of charts will appear below the form that visualize the data you entered.

-For your convenience you can click the Populate Random Data to fill in the chart with a random name, age, weight, and set of friends (or none).
+For your convenience you can click the Populate Random Data to fill in the form with random values for Name, Age, Weight, and Friends.

 ![NGX Friends Demo](https://raw.githubusercontent.com/tw3/ngx-friends/master/doc/images/ngx-friends-demo.gif)